 Jeremy Irvine is Chief Executive Officer of the Australian Dental Prosthetists Association, which he has led since March 2016, including through the unification of its state/territory and national component associations in July 2016.
 He’s a passionate believer in the roles of associations and the value they can – and do – bring to members.

 Jeremy has headed or held senior roles in industry associations for over a dozen years and previously worked as a political adviser and ministerial speechwriter in Canberra and New Zealand.
 He has been featured as a guest columnist in Fairfax, and as a panellist at a ‘spin doctor’ conference televised on ABC News.

-John is the General Manager of Associations Forum, is one of Australia’s most experienced advisors to associations and charities and is a thought leader for the not-for-profit sector.
+John is the Chief Executive Officer of Associations Forum, is one of Australia’s most experienced advisors to associations and charities and is a thought leader for the not-for-profit sector.
 With a BCom (University of NSW), he has held senior management and Directorship roles with various not-for-profit organisations.
 Since 2000, John has trained and consulted to hundreds of associations and charities, large and small, on strategic planning, governance, board effectiveness, operations, restructuring and financial issues.